jpt4/prc/README.md

 4. Organic, component-wise reconfigurability

-By "component-wise", reconfigurability is an atomic operation; a UC must be the least viable semntic element, such that if it were decomposed further it would not retain the complete set of properties guaranteed above.
+By "component-wise", reconfigurability is an atomic operation; a UC must be the least viable semantic element, such that if it were decomposed further it would not retain the complete set of properties guaranteed above.
 The process of identifying a suitable physical incarnation of a UC is the search for the least phenomena which most